aleister888/freeBSD-dotfiles/README.md

 ## Papirus PNG

-Since freeBSD still uses `imlib 1.7` it does not support `svg icon display` for apps like xmenu, dunst, etc. For xmenu I converted all Papirus app icons into png.
+Since freeBSD still uses `imlib 1.7` it does not support `svg icon display` for apps like xmenu, dunst, etc. I converted all Papirus app icons into png.

 ## Software used